natduca/scrollbench.js/README.md

 Scrollbench
 =========

 Scrollbench is a browser scrolling performance test.
+It was originally a performance test in the Chromium project that has been put into this standalone tool.
 Scrollbench:

  - Runs as a bookmarklet so it can work widely (including mobile), or can be invoked from JS on a page.
  - Uses the best frame time measurement methodology available on the platform; most commonly `requestAnimationFrame` callbacks, hi-resolution timer `window.performance.now()`, and `window.scrollBy()`.